Dynamic Stack «Prev Next»

 ch_stack::ch_stack(const char* c);

-1. A Stack is not a kind-of List (assuming List provides member functions that allow insertions in the middle of the list and Stack does not).
+1. A Stack is not a kind-of List (if List allows insertion in the middle and Stack does not).

-2. A ListOfApples is not a kind-of ListOfFruit (assuming that any type of Fruit can be put into a ListOfFruit).
+2. A ListOfApples is not a kind-of ListOfFruit (if any Fruit can be added to ListOfFruit).

-The following inheritance relationships may or may not be proper inheritance depending on the specified behavior of the base class and the derived class.
+The following relationships may or may not be valid depending on the contracts involved:

 1. A Circle may not be a kind-of Ellipse.